vlas-voloshin/SubviewAttachingTextView/README.md

 - Create an `NSAttributedString` from the attachment using its `init(attachment:)` initializer.
 - Insert the resulting string into your attributed text and assign it on the text view (either `SubviewAttachingTextView` or your custom text view embedding a `SubviewAttachingTextViewBehavior`).
 - Adding and removing the attached subviews is managed automatically.
 If you want to remove an embedded subview, just remove the corresponding attachment from the text view's attributed text.
 - If your text view is editable, user will also be able to delete the attachment just like any other text.

+## Limitations

-However, please note that using pasteboard operations (copy, cut, paste) with subview attachments is not supported at the moment.
+- Using pasteboard operations (copy, cut, paste) with subview attachments in editable text views is not supported at the moment.
+- Text layout is not automatically updated if the attached view's intrinsic size changes.
+At the moment, to change the size of an attached subview, the layout manager needs to be notified to invalidate layout and display for the corresponding character range, or the attachment needs to be removed from the text attributes and then added back.

 ## License